-The new Datacenter Edition of Windows Server 2016 introduced a new feature called Storage Spaces Direct.
-This solution lets you combine the locally attached storage.
-This file can then be sent to the cluster as a CSV so that it can be used in a Scale-Out File Server.
-This will let us access the file over SMB 3 and can be used to hold cluster data like Hyper-V VMDK files.
-It can also be configured in an HCI fashion so that the application and the data can both be run on the same set of servers.
+In 2016, the new Datacenter Edition of Windows Server brought up a new feature named Storage Spaces Direct.
+Using this solution, it was possible to combine the locally attached storage.
+After that, the file could be sent to the cluster as a CSV.
+In this way, it was possible to use it in a Scale-Out File Server.
+This will permit us to access the file over SMB 3 and can be utilized for holding the cluster data like Hyper-V VMDK files.
+It is also possible to configure it in an HCI fashion so that the application and the data can both be run on the same set of servers.

 Building a highly available 2-node SQL Server Failover Cluster Instance (FCI) using SQL Server Standard Edition without shared storage is possible.
-However, if you wanted HA without a SAN, you didn’t have any other option than to buy SQL Server Enterprise Edition.
-You then had to make use of Always On Availability Groups or buy SIOS Datakeeper and then use a third-party solution which allows you to build SANless clusters with almost any version of Windows or SQL Server.
-The Enterprise Edition can prove to be really costly for your project, especially if you were to buy it just for the Availability Groups feature.
+But, if your requirement was to have HA without a SAN, there is no other option than to purchase the SQL Server Enterprise Edition.
+Also, you then had to use Always On Availability Groups or purchase the SIOS Datakeeper.
+Then, you could use a third-party solution which permits you to build SANless clusters using almost any version of Windows or SQL Server.
+The Enterprise Edition might prove to be highly expensive for your project, especially if it was just for the Availability Groups feature.

 1] Knowledge of PowerShell is required